joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/07/31/world/israel-gaza-war-hamas-iran/heres-the-latest-on-the-assassination

 **Live Updates: A Top Hamas Leader Is Killed in Iran**\
 `Hamas accused Israel of killing Ismail Haniyeh, who was in Tehran for the inauguration of Iran’s new president.
-He was a key player in cease-fire negotiations.`\
+He was a key player in negotiations to stop the fighting in Gaza.`\
 https://nytimes.com/live/2024/07/31/world/israel-gaza-war-hamas-iran

 **Olympic triathlon will take place amid Seine water quality concerns**\